 San Francisco Here I Come

-In 1992 I arrived in San Francisco with one bag of belongings, not knowing the English language and a quest to discover.
+On June 7, 1992 I arrived in San Francisco with one bag of belongings, not knowing the English language and a quest to discover.

 Shortly after I arrived in San Francisco, I purchased a motorcycle and took numerous road trips exploring California’s diverse geography, from the Pacific Coast to the Sierra Nevada Mountains, and from the Mojave Desert to the Redwood Forests.
 I especially love driving the breathtaking Pacific Coast Highway One to Big Sur, one of the most stunning stretches of ocean coastline in the world.
 It was an exciting adventure exploring California on my motorcycle trips, holding on tight to the steering wheel, with the open road stretching out in front of me toward the distant horizon.
 During that time, I hardly knew a soul.
 It was just me, my motorcycle and the open road.